freeCodeCamp/freeCodeCamp/guide/english/design-patterns/object-oriented-programming/index.md

 * What next?

 ## Why OO?
 In this paradigm, entities are represented as real world data.
 For instance, we want to represent a dog.
-In OO paradigm, we simply create a class named "dog", and give it attributes (colour, age, sex, etc) and behaviour (bark, run, eat, etc).
+In OO paradigm, we simply create a class named "dog", <!-- please put comma before the end quotation mark in dog ( "dog,")--> and give it attributes (colour, age, sex, etc) and behaviour (bark, run, eat, etc).
 Behaviour is changed through "methods" (functions in simple words) that make changes to attributes.

 ## OO concepts
 What makes OO programming powerful is its ability to do the following: